fuopen/UKB_anc/README.md

 <a id="item-popstr"></a>
 ## Plot population structure in the UK/Ireland regions

-This R script "UK_population_structure_plot.R" was used for generating the structure barplot for Main Figure 2a, Extended Data Figure 3
+This R scripts described here were used for generating the structure barplot for Main Figure 2a, Extended Data Figure 3

+<a id="item-ukirl"></a>
+### Structure barplots for 23 UK+Ireland Regions

 Simply source the script file "UK_population_structure_plot.R" in R session and run the command like this: